MTG2000/sort-my-lists/README.md

 ### **How can I provide feedback or report issues?**

 Found a bug, or just want to share some thoughts?
 I'd love to hear from you!
 Drop me a line at [mtg.software.dev@gmail.com](mailto:mtg.software.dev@gmail.com)

+## Contributions

+This started as a personal project, so most of it was created from my own perspective of the problems & solution.

+So if you find any issue, or would like to propose an update or a new feature, feel free to open an issue here.

+And if you would like to contribute to the project, then that's super appreciated!
+Just create a PR that solves an already open issue (or you can create one first too).